Lower bounds on Loewy lengths of modules of finite projective dimension: Main result

 \begin{proof}[Proof of \cref{perfectModules}] As the residue field is infinite, a sufficiently general system of parameters $\x$ in $\m\smallsetminus\m^2$ is, in particular, superficial; see \cite[Theorem 8.6.6]{Huneke/Swanson:2006}.
 Since $R$ is strict Cohen-Macaulay, from \cref{example_strict_cm} we have $\ll_R(R/(\x)) = \reg(R^\g)+1$ and from the inequality in \cref{mainTheorem} (applied for $M=R$), we obtain \end{proof}

 \begin{remark} For a local ring $(R,\m)$, we say $R$ has \emph{minimal regularity} if there exists a faithfully flat extension $R \to (S,\mathfrak{n})$ with $S/\m S$ a field and for some superficial system of parameters $\x$ in $\mathfrak{n}\smallsetminus \mathfrak{n}^2$.
-Tracking through the proof of \cref{new_main_theorem} and noting \cite[Proposition 6.3]{Hashimoto/Shida:1997}, one sees that the conclusion of \cref{new_main_theorem} holds for rings having minimal regularity; this applies to its corollaries as well.
+Tracking through the proof of \cref{new_main_theorem} and noting \cite[Proposition 6.3]{Hashimoto/Shida:1997}, one sees that the conclusion of \cref{new_main_theorem} holds for Cohen-Macaulay rings having minimal regularity; this applies to its corollaries as well.
 It is easy to provide examples of rings having minimal regularity that are not strict Cohen-Macaulay.
-However, we do not know examples of \emph{Cohen-Macaulay} local rings having minimal regularity that are not strict Cohen-Macaulay.
+However, we do not know examples of \emph{Cohen-Macaulay} local rings having minimal regularity that are not strict Cohen-Macaulay. \looseness -1

-When $R$ has an infinite residue field, having minimal regularity is an intrinsic property.
+When $R$ is Cohen-Macaulay with an infinite residue field, having minimal regularity is an intrinsic property.
 That is to say, a local ring $(R,\m)$ with infinite residue field has minimal regularity if and only if $\reg(R^\g)=\ll_R(R/(\x))-1$ for some superficial system of parameters $\x$ in $\m\smallsetminus\m^2$.
-Indeed, the backwards direction is clear, while the forward direction is actually a consequence of the fact that conclusions of \cref{new_main_theorem} hold for rings of minimal regularity. \end{remark}
+Indeed, the backwards direction is clear, while the forward direction is actually a consequence of the fact that the conclusions of \cref{new_main_theorem} hold for Cohen-Macaulay rings of minimal regularity. \end{remark}